Purple Mountains (album): 2017 sessions

-Recording
+2018 sessions

 On February 14, 2018, Valentine's Day, Berman separated from his wife and drove from Nashville to Miller Beach, a neighborhood of Gary, Indiana.
 He lived there in Gary for part of 2018 in a "vacation cabin" owned by Drag City.
 In June 2018, Berman moved to Chicago, Illinois, living alone in a spare room above the Drag City office.
 He eventually reached out to Jeremy Earl of the band Woods very early in the morning by email.
 He asked Earl and fellow Woods member Jarvis Taveniere, both of whom he had never spoken to before, to produce the album.
 The two, who had listened to Silver Jews together for years, agreed almost immediately.

 The album was recorded primarily at Jamdek Studios in Chicago, with some parts recorded at Thump Studios in Brooklyn, New York.
 Most of the album was recorded live with Berman occupying a booth while Earl and Taveniere were together in a separate room.
 Berman had pages of alternative lyrics for each song with him.
 They did multiple sessions of overdubs and Berman wanted to retry vocals.
 However, for many of the songs they ended up using the original first take vocals because, according to Taveniere, "they were hard to match."
 The last song Berman wrote for the album was "Darkness and Cold", which he also claimed as his favorite on the album.
 The album also features contributions from Woods drummer Aaron Neveu and from singer-songwriter Anna St. Louis, who recorded her vocals in an hour during a mixing session in Los Angeles.
 The album was mixed by Taveniere in November 2018 at Electrical Audio in Chicago.

+Berman had also at one point worked with Wilco frontman Jeff Tweedy, who did "spec production work" on a few songs, but Berman decided to go in a different direction for the full album.